Sober vs. Clean: What’s the Difference?

 Doxycycline and Alcohol

-Antibiotics are one of the most widely prescribed medications.
 Chances are, if you have ever had a bacterial infection, you’ve taken a one-to-two-week course of treatment.
 During that time, you may have gone out to dinner with friends and had a drink or two.
 Maybe you mentioned the drug you were taking and panicked when they warned you that you can’t drink when you take antibiotics.
 Too late, the damage was done, and you lay awake all night waiting for the onset of the deadly reactions that your friends warned you about.
 Hopefully, it was a false alarm, and you suffered no lasting consequences.

 While there are some antibiotics like Bactrim and Tinidazole that may have severe reactions when mixed with alcohol, doxycycline is not one of them.
 When combined with alcohol, this particular drug does not appear to cause bad reactions in most people.
 However, that doesn’t mean that doctors recommend washing the medicine down with a swig of alcohol.
 You may not throw up or experience stomach cramps, but alcohol can diminish the effectiveness of the drug.
 This reduced efficacy is particularly true for chronic or heavy drinkers.

-Doxycycline is known to cause photosensitivity in some patients.
+Doxycycline, a tetracycline antibiotic, is known to cause photosensitivity in some patients.
 Because of this, the prescribing physician or pharmacist warns the patient to avoid extended time in the sun and use sunscreen to prevent developing a rash-like skin inflammation.

 Fever

-Other common side effects include the following:
+Other common adverse effects include the following:

 • Dry mouth